Mankeyss/CustomBot/README.md

 8. To get a list of commands type "help" in the console.
 9. Done!
 You're now done with the installation process and can now use the bot for your own purpose.

-#What has this bot got to offer?
+# What has this bot got to offer?
-This bot were made to easily manage a discord bot\na.
+This bot were made to easily manage a discord bot.